psyfix/Offensive-Security-Notes/OSCP/Active Directory/Got Admin.md

 #IF you are NT SYSTEM
 Take a copy of SAM / SYSTEM.
-NEED TO ADD REG QUERY TO DO THIS HERE.
+NEED TO ADD REG QUERY TO DO THIS HERE
 ```

 ### Silver Tickets